Advance on Moscow (1919): Plan of action

 Denikin intended to use railroads to carry out all tasks ashore.
 He also ordered to start recruiting volunteers and to carry out large-scale propaganda campaign.
 Denikin's plan was optimistic, overestimating the capabilities of his forces after being impressed by the recent successes.
-For this reason Denikin ignored Wrangel's suggestions to postpone a major offensive on Moscow, allow troops to rest, and focus temporarily on defense along the Katerynoslav-Tsaritsyn line and only Battle of Astrakhan|launch an attack against Astrakhan.
-This solution, however, also carried a certain risk - time worked in favor of the reds, they could mobilize larger reserves (even despite the fact that by taking control of the new territories, the whites could incorporate local peasants into their army), and victories over Alexander Kolchak on the Eastern Front would allow them to strengthen the Southern Front in the future.
+For this reason Denikin ignored Wrangel's suggestions to postpone a major offensive on Moscow, allow troops to rest, and focus temporarily on defense along the Ekaterinoslav-Tsaritsyn line and only Battle of Astrakhan|launch an attack against Astrakhan.
+This solution, however, also carried a certain risk - time worked in favor of the reds, they could mobilize larger reserves.

 On 9 July, Lenin issued a circular "Everyone to Fight Denikin!", calling for a reorganization of forces and effective resistance to further white actions on the southern front.
 A dispute arose in the command of the Red Army over what the response to the capture of Tsaritsyn by the whites and further actions against Denikin's army in Kuban should look like.
-The commander-in-chief of the Red Army, Jukums Vācietis, supported by the commissioner for military and maritime affairs, Leon Trotsky, suggested that an offensive should be led through Donbas, where, as Trotsky argued, the soldiers could count on the support of the workers.
+The commander-in-chief of the Red Army, Jukums Vācietis, supported by the commissioner for military and maritime affairs, Leon Trotsky, suggested that an offensive should be led through Donbass, where, as Trotsky argued, the soldiers could count on the support of the workers.
 However, Vācietis was removed from his post and replaced by Sergei Kamenev, who developed a plan to attack Tsaritsyn, then Novocherkassk and Rostov.
 Then the offensive would be entrusted to the 9th and 10th Red Armies, not the much weaker 13th and 14th Red Armies.

 Battle

 Early stage (July–August 1919)

 Although the actions planned by Denikin in Ukraine were to be only of a protective nature, it was in this area that the whites achieved their first important successes in the course of the launched offensive.
-On 29 July 1919 they seized Poltava, on 18 August they captured Mykolaiv, and on 23 August they landed at Odesa.
-On the same day, they entered Kyiv, forcing the forces of the Ukrainian People's Republic to leave the city, which also reached it in the course of a separate offensive on 23 August.
+On 29 July 1919 they seized Poltava, on 18 August they captured Nikolaev, and on 23 August they landed at Odessa.
+On the same day, they entered Kiev, forcing the forces of the Ukrainian People's Republic to leave the city, which also reached it in the course of a separate offensive on 23 August.
 According to Evan Mawdsley, Denikin's Ukrainian offensive was a strategic mistake, as the forces that led it, consequently, could not engage in combat on the key central section of the front, and its line was stretched too thin.